hermonochy/The-Solar-Trapper/Readme.md

 We attempted to do this on a real curtain, but soon realised that this would take too long to set up, should we have to bring it elsewhere.
 Therefore, we decided to do this on a [model curtain](#model-curtain), slightly smaller in size but far more mobile.

 To reduce friction, we used fishing wire and a pulley.
 Due to this, we were able to roll the wire around the pulley several times, ensuring that it would not slip off.
 Our newtonmetre recorded that we needed roughly 0.4 N, the equivalent of an average size teddy bear.
 It worked perfectly first time, but for the pulley to hold, we required super glue as hot glue wasn't strong enough.
 Afterwards, the servo was attatched under it, to be connected to a loop at the bottom.

-Next we glued on the servos with simple hot glue and that worked fine.
-Another challenge that we had to overcome was attaching the rest of the electronics(Raspberry pi sensors and Arduino Nano) without them short circuiting against the curtain or getting in the way of the pulley system.
+Next we glued on the servos with hot glue.
+Another challenge that we had to overcome was attaching the rest of the electronics (Raspberry Pi, Sensors and Arduino Nano), without them short circuiting against the curtain railing or getting in the way of the pulley system.

 ## The Sensor System